wdehoog/hutspot-ubports/docs/index.md

 ## Confinement
 Hutspot is an 'unconfined' app.
 This due to:
   * Calling a restricted DBus method on repowerd to keep the phone from suspending while playing.
 Otherwise audio becomes choppy.
-  * All sorts of DBus activity due to acting as a Mpris2 player. being an Mpris2 compatible player allows the use of the media controls in the indicator panel.
+  * All sorts of DBus activity due to acting as a Mpris2 player.
+Being an Mpris2 compatible player allows the use of the media controls in the indicator panel.
-  * Qt Settings seems also restricted but Hutspot needs to save it's configuration.
   * Morph the qml webview seems to require some sqlite things.

 ## Developing